patricklapgar/Bug-Logger/README.md

 ## Native Desktop Bug Log Tracking Tool

-I built this not too long ago to help my project team keep a log of bugs as we developed our projects.
+I built this app to help me keep a record of bugs I encountered while developing my projects.

-It works quite well, but a few kinks need to be worked out in the near future...

-To use this app, simply fork the repo, download the zip file, and away you go!!
+It's proved to be extremely useful.